WeiQiPro/DenoRL/README.md

 - Bug reports and small PRs welcome (particularly for 3D coverage).
 - Please prefer keeping the API surface close to raylib C, and add helpers as separate utilities if needed.

+## License & Disclaimer
+- This project is licensed under the MIT License (see `LICENSE`).
+Free to use, modify, and distribute.
+- raylib itself is licensed under the zlib/libpng license; those terms apply to raylib binaries/headers used by these bindings.
+- These bindings are provided “as is”, without warranty of any kind.
+I am not responsible for any damages or issues arising from use of these bindings or the underlying libraries.

 Thanks again to Lino for the original Deno bindings that inspired this work.